microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### EndsWith

-The `EndsWith` assertion method checks the field value ends with the specified suffix.
+The `EndsWith` assertion method checks the operand ends with the specified suffix.
+If the operand is an array of strings, only one string must end with the specified suffix.
 Optionally a case-sensitive compare can be used, however case is ignored by default.

 The following parameters are accepted: